isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 9. Do Singapore Citizens and Permanent Residents need to apply for an VTP?

-Singapore Citizens and Permanent Residents do not need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.
-Please click here for more information on the requirements.
+Singapore Citizens and Permanent Residents do <u>not</u> need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.
+Please click <a href="/sc-pr/vtl">here</a> for more information on the requirements.

 #### 10. Can travel agents apply for VTP on behalf of their clients?